Transit Through Iran – Multimodal Cargo Transit Services by SASCO

 China → Iran → Europe

 Cargo enters Iran through eastern borders or southern ports.
 Following customs verification, shipments move across Iran via road or rail toward Turkey or the Balkan region.
-This corridor is widely used for industrial machinery, electronics, consumer goods, and general cargo, offering faster delivery times compared to longer maritime routes.Transit through Iran via this corridor ensures reliability for European-bound shipments
+This corridor is widely used for industrial machinery, electronics, consumer goods, and general cargo, offering predictable transit times for European-bound shipments.

 Item